AdguardTeam/KnowledgeBaseMail/docs/solving-problems/aliases-do-not-forward-mail.md

 sidebar_position: 2
 ---

-Here is how you can check if an alias doesn’t forward email:
+Here is how you can check if an alias doesn’t forward emails:

 1. Go to the *Statistics* section and note the number of forwarded emails.